 Norwich International Youth Project is a charity which supports young asylum seekers and refugees in Norfolk, between the ages of 11 and 25.
 Established in 2002, we continue to welcome young people from across the world.

-- To increase opportunity, minimise discrimination, and encourage successful integration within the wider community.
+- To increase opportunity and encourage successful integration within the wider community.

-- To enable young people to achieve their goals and improve their wellbeing.
+- To improve access to education and help young people to achieve their goals.